frappe/frappe_io/frappe_io/www/docs/user/en/guides/integration/rest_api/index.md

 Frappe ships with an HTTP API.
 There are that could be classified into *Remote Procedure Calls* (RPC, call whitelisted methods) and REST (manipulate resources).

-The base URL is `https://{your frappe instance}/api`.
-A request to an endpoint `/method/dotted.path.to.function` will call a whitelisted python function.
+The base URL is `https://{your frappe instance}`.
+A request to an endpoint `/api/method/dotted.path.to.function` will call a whitelisted python function.

-GET **/method/sample_app.ping**
+GET **/api/method/sample_app.ping**

 Response: